hank-ai/darknet/README.md

 If you want, you can stop here.
 You should now have this file you can run:  `C:\src\Darknet\build\src\Release\Darknet.exe`.
 Run this to test:  `C:\src\Darknet\build\src\Release\Darknet.exe version`.

-To properly package up Darknet, the libraries, the include files, and the necessary DLLs, create the NSIS installation package like this:
+To correctly install Darknet, the libraries, the include files, and the necessary DLLs, run the NSIS installation `.exe` package that was built in the last step.
+See the file `darknet-VERSION.exe` in the `build` directory.

-    msbuild.exe /property:Platform=x64;Configuration=Release PACKAGE.vcxproj

-This will create a `darknet-VERSION.exe` file in the `build` directory.

 > If you get an error about some missing CUDA DLLs such as `cublas64_12.dll`, then manually copy the CUDA `.dll` files into the same output directory as `Darknet.exe`.
 For example:
 >